apernaah/site/_posts/life.md

 I love cooking, but only for myself.
 If the food is bad, I’ll adjust.
 But if I serve it to someone else and they dislike it, or worse, get sick, I feel that same dread.
 It triggers the fear that I might accidentally harm or neglect a loved one, just like I was afraid of making a mistake that could hurt my fragile grandparents.

 ## My Career
-The only areas of my life (and of others) where I consciously make decisions and take full control are my education and my career.
+The only areas of my life (and of others) where I consciously make decisions and take full control are education and career.
 This is where my focus lies.

 I don’t aspire to be a manager, a leader, or an entrepreneur.
 I want to be an engineer and an excellent one at that.
 My Obsessive-Compulsive Disorder (OCD) actually helps me here, ensuring whatever work I produce is perfect, no matter how long it takes.